 Example framing options for Enzo Mari's 44" x 44" La Mela - Red Apple Poster

-All of our printers are color calibrated so that the images are always consistent with respect to color accuracy (note that the final result may look different from what you see on your screen).
+Each one of our printers is color calibrated so that the images are always consistent with respect to color accuracy (note that the final result may look different from what you see on your screen).

 For our customer photos as well as fine art prints that we produce for artists, we use archival paper and pigmented inks which are recommended for longevity and guaranteed not to fade even in direct sunlight for 100 years by Canon and Epson.

-Shipping rates change once the frame exceeds certain dimensions, so we'll need your location to create a custom shipping quote.
-Once your frame is ready, we'll take extreme care in packaging it up and send it back to you ready-to-hang via FedEx.
+Shipping limitations kick in once the frame exceeds certain dimensions, so we'll need your location to make sure your frame is shippable.
+Once your extra large, oversize frame is ready, we'll take extreme care in packaging it up and send it back to ready-to-hang via FedEx.

-If you live in New York City, we can hand-deliver the frame (or frames) anywhere in the city for a flat fee via a trusted art courier service.
-This can be less expensive and more convenient than FedEx in some cases.
+If you live in New York City, we can hand-deliver the frame (or frames) anywhere in the city via a trusted art courier service.
+We cover many parts of New Jersey, Connecticut and Pennsylvania as well.
+This can be more convenient than FedEx in some cases.

 Image source: Instagram

 We had a lot of fun printing and framing this beautiful summer scene for Lori, photograph taken by Chris Behroozian.
-Usually for very large-scale prints, photos or canvases, a mat isn't necessary because a larger frame might actually make it more difficult for your eyes to focus on what's actually important.
+Usually on large picture frames for large-scale prints, photos or canvases, a mat isn't necessary because a larger frame might actually make it more difficult for your eyes to focus on what's actually important.

 Image source: Instagram

 Dmitri Cherniak uses algorithms to design the compositions in his geometric prints.
-He wanted us to create a pair of beautiful framed prints comprising of one collage frame and a matching oversized version.
-When hung together, the two definitely create a stronger visual statement than if they were hung alone without their matching counterpart.
+He wanted us to create a pair of beautiful framed prints comprising of one collage picture frame and a matching oversized version.
+When hung together, the two create a stronger visual statement versus being displayed without a matching counterpart.

 Image source: Instagram